sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 ### array.forEach() ###

-To loop through an array with the ability to alter each element, similar to a for-loop traversal , JavaScript gives us an Array method `forEach()`
+To loop through an array with the ability to alter each element, similar to a for-loop traversal, JavaScript gives us an Array method `forEach()`

 **forEach function skeleton**: